 Poured in place concrete has dominated the construction industry, practically since its invention, for large projects.
 The Romans used it to build their aqueducts, tunnels, and culverts.
 It was 1905 when John Alexander Brodie, from Liverpool, England, was credited with pioneering precast concrete paneling.
 Among the more elderly buildings, even tall ones, you’ll see brickwork, such as parts of the Empire State Building.

-The last significantly tall building constructed primarily of brick was the Chrysler Building, built May 27, 1930.
+The last significantly tall building constructed primarily of brick was the Chrysler Building, built on May 27, 1930.
 It remains the tallest brick building in the world (it has a steel frame) but is now only the 6th tallest in New York, NY, and 11th tallest in the country.
 Steel frame construction, with panels (concrete, glass, metal, or any number of esoteric materials), has taken over.

 Poured concrete is now generally used for foundations (whether for homes or major structures), roads, curbs, retaining walls, bridges, and swimming pools!
 Forms render strong, ridged concrete structures, which not only compete with natural stone, but with modern additives, surpass it for strength, and flexibility.

-Seven hundred tons of structural steel and ten times that amount of concrete were required to form the structure and shell of the Guggenheim Museum in New York, NY.
+Seven hundred tons of structural steel and ten times that amount of concrete was required to form the structure and shell of the Guggenheim Museum in New York, NY.
 It took the combined skills of many subcontractors, working together, to create the unique plywood forms that created the iconic shape of the building.

 If your building isn’t all “straight lines and sharp edges” it can be completed faster, stronger, more safely, and less expensively with Shotcrete.
 More importantly, it can acquire an enjoyable aesthetic that is somehow missing from your average Federal Prison style of architecture…